ChristianHarms/logo/README.md

 # logo
-just fun implementation to rorate a logo
+just fun implementation to rotate a logo